pmndrs/drei/README.md

 Notes:

 - The SpriteAnimator component internally uses the useFrame hook from react-three-fiber (r3f) for efficient frame updates and rendering.
-- The sprites should contain equal size frames
+- The sprites (without a JSON file) should contain equal size frames
 - Trimming of spritesheet frames is not yet supported
+- Internally uses the `useSpriteLoader` or can use data from it directly

 ```jsx
 <SpriteAnimator